Constitution of West Virginia: History

 The first constitution for the state was written in 1861.
 Following the secession of Virginia during the American Civil War, Unionist politicians established a "Restored Government" to assert their loyalty to the U.S. In November of that year, delegates from the state's westernmost counties met in convention at Wheeling to form a new state, dubbed West Virginia, and wrote a constitution for that state.
 In the midst of the war, slavery proved to be one of the main issues at the convention, but delegates sidestepped the question of emancipation and merely prohibited enslaved persons and free persons of color from entering the state.
 Congress, however, required the state to adopt a policy of gradual emancipation, and with that amendment made, admitted the state into the Union.
 Significantly, the state's first constitution also abandoned the traditional system of county government found in Virginia and elsewhere in the South.
 Instead, the drafters of the 1863 document "Yankeefied" the state's local government, establishing a system of townships which resembled that found in New England.
 In 1869, the Flick Amendment created universal manhood suffrage within the state.

 Two years later, the state legislature called for a convention to draft a new constitution, which commenced in 1872.
 The convention made a number of changes to the preexisting document, including increasing the terms of office for the governor and legislators.
 As historian Sean Patrick Adams notes, the Flick Amendment empowered conservatives, including former Confederates, who dominated the convention.
 These conservatives admired the government of Virginia, and the 1872 constitution resembled the 1850 constitution of that state in many ways.
 County courts became the center of governmental authority, decentralizing the state, and a system of business taxation was also implemented.
-As of 1995, this document has been amended 66 times, with an additional 46 amendments being rejected.
-Most amendments have been passed since 1960.
+As of 1995, this document has been amended 66 times, with an additional 46 proposals having been rejected.
+The majority of amendments proposed since 1960 have been ratified.